-Please note, however, that if your shares are held of record by a broker or custodian and you wish to revoke a proxy, you must contact that broker or custodian to revoke any prior voting instructions.
+Please note, however, that if your shares are held in street name and you wish to revoke a proxy, you must contact that broker or other nominee to revoke any prior voting instructions.

 What is the quorum requirement for the annual meeting?